 UW EXP is a student health and wellness study.
-It is a sister study to Life@CMU and the StudentLife study at Dartmouth.
+It is a sister study to Life@CMU, the StudentLife study at Dartmouth, and the LifeSensing consortium.
 We use surveys and biometrics (phone and Fitbit data) to learn about how personal and academic stressors affect student wellness.
 This annual study adds to the growing field of biometric research.
 Our goal is to guide University of Washington students and administration in addressing student stress and mental health to improve the Husky Experience.

 THE TOP FIVE RESEARCH QUESTIONS UW EXP IS INVESTIGATING:

 2. How do stressors impact behavior?

 To address stress, we need to understand how it impacts students.
 What mechanisms (e.g. emotional, social, cognitive) and behaviors (e.g. sleep, exercise, drug use) link stress to student outcomes such as mental health and academic performance?

 Our findings show that social support helps reduce negative impacts of stress on mental health.

 4. Can biometric data track changes due to stressors?

 The granularity of the data we study is much higher with biometric data than self reports.
 Can biometric data be used to detect changes in mental health due to stressful events?

 Our research shows that reduced sleep and increased time on screens are associated with stress.

 1. How do stressors such as discrimination impact women and minorities